How to Earn Money While Unemployed

 2. Think about temping - Temporary agencies fill temporary vacancies left by vacations, maternity leaves, sick days, long-term projects, a lengthy hiring process, or other reasons.
 Temp jobs usually require no interview, and many times are same-day assignments.
 Temp jobs usually pay weekly, making them quick money.
 Sometimes these temporary jobs last for months or longer, so not only would you make money, but you can potentially find a new job this way.
 Good temp agencies to try are www.office-angels.com, www.kellyservices.co.uk and www.manpower.co.uk

 3. Start your own consultancy business - A lot of companies during the recession need consultants, especially if they have been making redundancies.
 As a consultant, you can charge more money per hour so you could potentially make more money while you’re unemployed.
+Just make sure you have some sort of w-4 calculator or accounting software to keep track of incoming and outgoing income.
 Contact local businesses that may need your services and you can also advertise your services through the internet or word of mouth.

 4. Sign up for focus groups and market research - There are also companies that will pay for your opinion on a particular product.
 If you get selected for one of these surveys, you can earn about £150 for a few hours work.
 It’s not the most reliable way to generate income but you might make a bit of money.
 Try www.focusforce.net